asuttles/andy/README.md

 # ANDYC - Andy's PL/0+ Compiler written in Common Lisp

 This project is an implementation of a **PL/0 compiler** written in **Common Lisp**.
-The goal is to study compiler construction by following Wirth’s classic PL/0 language, while exploring modern backends such as **WebAssembly (WASM)**.
+The goal is to study compiler construction by implementing and extending Wirth’s classic PL/0 language, while exploring modern backends such as **WebAssembly (WASM)**.

 ## About PL/0